steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/simulating_losses.rst

 2`` and add a variable ``dropped_count`` to keep track of the dropped symbols.

-The encoder can, in theory, create an infinite number of packages.
-This is a feature called rate-less which is unique to network coding.
-This means that as long as the loss is below 100% the decoder will be able to finish the decoding.
+The encoder can, in theory, create an infinite number of coded symbols, since RLNC is a rateless code.
+This means that as long as the loss rate is below 100% the decoder will be able to finish the decoding.

 A graphical representation of the setup is seen in the figure below.